jython/book/sandbox/concurrency.rst

           while not self.cancelled:
               do_stuff()

+As you may recall, the instance variable ``cancelled`` is guaranteed to be volatile by the Python memory model.
+So setting ``cancelled`` to ``True`` will reliably terminate this loop on its next iteration.
+However, this does assume ``do_stuff`` is not holding a lock or some other resource.
+(It certainly says nothing about being in an infinite loop or similar unresponsive state.)

 Thread interruption allows for more responsive cancellation.
 In particular, if a a thread is waiting on any synchronizers, like a